AustinCodingAcademy/redux-practice/README.md

   * Modal.js
     * setState for `isLoading` to the store state `isLoading`

+### Publishers

-### These components care about changing data.
+These components care about changing data.
 Call the store dispatch function where appropriate.
 Send in the appropriate action message.
   * SpecialTextBox.js
     * dispatch a message with type `SET_SPECIAL_TEXT` and value = e.target.value, in the onChange of the textbox
   * UserButtons.js